 • Discount at the Ovarian Cancer National Alliance’s online store

 • Special breakout session at the Annual Conference on leadership training

 • Opportunity to be featured in our Partner Member spotlight on Facebook

 Partner Members also have responsibilities to the Alliance.

 1. Annual payment of dues.
 The dues are based on the Partner Member’s ovarian cancer budget and are self-selected, but a critical responsibility.
 Those who cannot pay can apply for temporary status by proving that paying the minimum due ($200) poses a significant financial burden to the operations of the organization.
 We only allow 15 exemptions a year, selection is based on need.

 2. Review and pre-approval of any use of the Alliance logo.
-For questions about the use of the Alliance’s logo, please email Amanda Davis, Marketing and Communications Manager, at email@example.com
+For questions about the use of the Alliance’s logo, please email the Alliance at email@example.com.

 3. Regular communications with the national office.